Students are classified for tuition purposes under one of the following resident classifications:

 Western Undergraduate Education Program

-Students from 14 Western states are eligible to participate in the Western Undergraduate Education Program (W.U.E.).
+Students from 15 Western states are eligible to participate in the Western Undergraduate Education Program (W.U.E.).
 The program allows full-time students who are seeking degrees or certificates to pay 150 percent resident tuition, rather than out-of-state tuition.
-Central Arizona College participates in the program along with other colleges and universities in Arizona, Alaska, California, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming.
+Central Arizona College participates in the program along with other colleges and universities in Arizona, Alaska, California, Colorado, Common Wealth of the Northern Marianas Islands, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming.

 New Mexico Resident Tuition Waiver Program